ayeshaswy/PokerHand/README.md

 SOLUTION:

-The solution works in 4 steps:
+The solution has 3 thread:
-1. Input
+1. Input thread
-2. Store Player Info
-3. Evaluate Player's hand (identify poker combination)
+2. A thread that evaluates Player's hand (identify poker combination)
-4. Decide winner and Print.
+3. A judge thread that decides winner and Prints.

 Input:

-Input is handled by 'InputHandler' Class.
-The input can be provided in 2 ways.
+Input is handled by input thread via 'InputHandle' Class.
+The input is read from a file provided by the user in interactive mode.
-* From console
-* From input text file
-The 'InputHandler' class accepts input, processes and validates the input.
+The 'InputHandle' class accepts input, processes and validates the input.
-It then passes the input to 'Hand' class.

-Store Player Info:

-The 'Hand class receives the processed input and saves it for further use.
-It then passes the hand information of each player one by one to 'HandEvaluator' class for hand analysis.
-The output of 'HandEvaluator' analysis is also saved in the 'Hand' class.
+The resulting parsed input is saved in playersinfo vector (main.cpp).

 Evaluate Player's hand:

-A player's hand is evaluated by 'HandEvaluator' class.
-It gets the needed input from the 'Hand' class and identfies the combination of highest value possible with the hand.
-The resulting information is saved back in 'Hand' Class.
+A player's hand is evaluated in evaluator thread via 'HandEvaluator' class.
+It gets the needed input from playersInfo vector and identfies the combination of highest value possible with the hand.
+The resulting information is save in handsInfo vector (main.pp)

 Decide winner and print:
 Using the analysis of 'HandEvaluator' class, the 'Judge' class decides the winner or decides if its a tie.
 Judge class also prints out the result as expected.

 USAGE:

 A Makefile is provided with the solution which can be used to generate executable.
 The executable generated using the Makefile will have the name "poker".

-When you run the executable it asks th prefered mode of input.
+When you run the executable it asks the input file.
-1 for intreractive (console)
-2 for file

 Please provide the absolute path of the input file.

 Output will be printed on the console.

-once the output is printed, the application falls back to input mode.
-Continue to use as many times as needed and press 0 to exit.

 I have provided the input file I used for testing.
 It contains all possible input combinations that I could think of.
 I have also provided result captured while testing with the input file.

-ASSUMPTIONS:

-One of the examples of input/ouput provided with the problem statement shows that 'flush' wins over 'full house' which is not correct.
-The solution implemented considers 'full house' higher than 'flush'